nosilver4u/easy-image-optimizer/readme.txt

 = 1.8.0 =
 * changed: better compatibility with other implementations of "native lazy load"
 * fixed: Easy IO detects wrong domain when using separate domains for site and content

-= 1.7.0 =
-* added: support for background images on link (a) elements
-* added: exclude images from Easy IO in settings
-* added: exclude images from Lazy Load by string or class name
-* added: prevent auto-scaling with skip-autoscale
-* added: exclusions can be defined as overrides (single value as string, multiple values as an array)
-* fixed: errors due to duplicate ssl= arguments in URLs

 = Earlier versions =
 Please refer to the separate changelog.txt file.